10 Hidden Travel Gems Across India That Should Be On Your Post-Pandemic Bucket List

 Picture Credits: __akshitchauhan__

-Also dubbed as the tea capital of North India, Palampur is known for its lush tea gardens, paddy fields, mighty waterfalls and the colonial architecture.
-The best time to visit Palampur is between March to June and mid-September to November when the delightful climate makes it possible to talk a walk around this village and indulging in adventure activities.
+Also dubbed as the tea capital of North India, Palampur is known for its lush tea gardens, paddy fields, mighty waterfalls and colonial architecture.
+The best time to visit Palampur is between March to June and mid-September to November when the delightful climate makes it possible to take a walk around this village and indulge in adventure activities.